stevecook23/MKFTS/README.md

 The Contact page in all formats has, in addition to the common features, a contact form featuring text inputs for Name, Email and Enquiry, as well as a Submit button.
 On Desktop, the Hero image is unclipped with the 'Contact us' section overlapping it.
 On both Tablet and Phone, the regular layout is preserved.
 The button is in #104678 to match the boxouts over the Hero images.

 ## Upcoming features
-Gallery - currently not implemented, but would be a logical fifth page, linked from the Clubs page, possibly with each club having their own gallery.
++ Gallery - currently not implemented, but would be a logical fifth page, linked from the Clubs page, possibly with each club having their own gallery.
++ Members - currently not implemented, but having registered users that can access other information from the site would be a good extension of this idea.

 ## Technology
-This website was made in its entirety using Visual Code Studio.
-Initially having been introduced to CodeAnywhere through the Code Institute, I made the decision very early on to use VSC exclusively as a way of combating the long load times and instability of CodeAnywhere.
-Additional software used to create this website include Photoshop for image editing and Chrome for previewing, inspecting and bug testing.
++ This website was made in its entirety using Visual Code Studio.
+Initially having been introduced to CodeAnywhere through the Code Institute, I made the decision very early on to use VSC exclusively as a way of combating the long load times and instability of CodeAnywhere. + Additional software used to create this website include Photoshop for image editing and Chrome for previewing, inspecting and bug testing.

 ## Testing
 ### Test Cases
+Test case: Home page
++ Click Home; page should not change
++ Click Clubs; page should change to Clubs page
++ Click About; page should change to About page
++ Click Contact; page should change to Contact page
++ On Home Page, MKFTS text logo should be visible horizontally aligned with menu
++ On smaller screen sizes, Menu should be replaced with dropdown
++ Hero image should be visible, with boxout detailing club name
++ The next section should have a title, four pieces of text, each with a heading, and, on larger screen sizes, a circular image in the centre
++ Beneath should be four cards detailing club locations and times, equally spaced
++ On smaller screen sizes, these stretch the width of the page
++ At the bottom of the page should be a footer with three social media links

+Test case: Clubs page
++ Click Home; page should change to the Home page
++ Click Clubs; page should not change
++ Click About; page should change to About page
++ Click Contact; page should change to Contact page
++ On Home Page, MKFTS text logo should be visible horizontally aligned with menu
++ On smaller screen sizes, Menu should be replaced with dropdown
++ Hero image should be visible, with boxout detailing club name
++ The next section should have a title and three cards, each detailing a different club
++ Each club card should have a picture at its top
++ Each club card should have text in the middle detailing the location, time and contact details for the club
++ Each club card should end with a Google Map that is interactable
++ On smaller screen sizes, these stretch the width of the page
++ At the bottom of the page should be a footer with three social media links

+Test case: About page
++ Click Home; page should change to the Home page
++ Click Clubs; page should change to the Clubs page
++ Click About; page should not change
++ Click Contact; page should change to Contact page
++ On Home Page, MKFTS text logo should be visible horizontally aligned with menu
++ On smaller screen sizes, Menu should be replaced with dropdown
++ Hero image should be visible, with boxout detailing club name
++ The next section should have a title, an image and text
++ On larger screens, the image should be aligned left and have the text wrapping around it
++ On smaller screens, the image is aligned centre and text is below it
++ At the bottom of the text section should be a button inviting the user to click it to get in contact
++ Clicking the button should change the page to the Contact page
++ At the bottom of the page should be a footer with three social media links

-Main test case: Contact form
+Test case: Contact form
++ Click Home; page should change to the Home page
++ Click Clubs; page should change to the Clubs page
++ Click About; page should change to the About page
++ Click Contact; page should not change
++ On Home Page, MKFTS text logo should be visible horizontally aligned with menu
++ On smaller screen sizes, Menu should be replaced with dropdown
++ The Hero image should extend to the bottom of the page
++ The boxout on other pages should be replaced by a contact form
++ On smaller screens, the contact form fills the width of the screen
 + Input in just the First Name field returns a popup error 'Please fill in this field' in the next topmost empty field.
 + Input in just the Last Name field returns a popup error 'Please fill in this field' in the topmost empty field.
 + Input in just the Email Address field returns a popup error 'Please fill in this field' in the topmost empty field.